darklab8/fl-darkbot/README.md

 ![](docs/_images/general.png)

-User connects darkbot to some discord channel, and sets settings which space bases, player tags or space systems to track Darkbot repeatedly updates information to discord channel
+User connects darkbot to some discord channel, and sets settings which space bases, player tags or space systems to track.
+Darkbot repeatedly updates information to discord channel

 The project has 4 microservice parts: